puritanviitm/DockerEssentials/Docker container life cycle.md

 ```
 exit
 ```
+Save the container as an image
 ```
 docker commit < replace container id/name > myhttpd:version
 ```
 ```
 docker image ls
 ```
+Create a new container with the newly created image
 ```
 docker run -d -p 8080:80 myhttpd:version
 ```